PostgreSQL Performance Tuning: Optimize Your Database Server

 shared_buffers

 This parameter has the most variance of all.
-Some workloads work best with very small values (such as 1GB or 2GB) even with very large database volumes.
+Some workloads work best with minimal values (such as 1GB or 2GB), even with huge database volumes.
 Other workloads require large values.
-A reasonable starting point is the LEAST(RAM/2, 10GB).
+The LEAST(RAM/2, 10GB) is a reasonable starting point.

-There is no specific reason for this formula beyond the years of collective wisdom and experience of the PostgreSQL community.
-There are complex interactions between the kernel cache and shared_buffers that make it near impossible to describe exactly why this formula generally provides good results.
+This formula has no specific reason beyond the PostgreSQL community’s years of collective wisdom and experience.
+Complex interactions between the kernel cache and shared_buffers make it nearly impossible to describe exactly why this formula generally provides good results.

 work_mem

 The recommended starting point for work_mem is ((Total RAM - shared_buffers)/(16 x CPU cores)).
-The logic behind this formula is that if you have so many queries that you risk running out of memory, then you will already be CPU bound; and this formula provides for a relatively large limit for the general case.
+The rationale behind this formula is that if you have numerous queries risking memory depletion, the system will already be constrained by CPU capacity.
+This formula provides for a relatively large limit for the general case.

-It can be tempting to set work_mem to a much higher value, however this should be avoided as the amount of memory specified here may be used by each node within a single query plan, thus a single query could use multiples of work_mem in total, for example in a nested string of hash joins.
+It can be tempting to set work_mem to a higher value, but this should be avoided as the amount of memory specified here may be used by each node within a single query plan.
+Thus, a single query could use multiple work_mem in total, for example, in a nested string of hash joins.

 maintenance_work_mem